-For the Fiscal Year 2020-2021, HACA committed to project-basing up to 25 units in the city of Hayward for Veterans and non-elderly persons with a disability.
-This project is projected to complete construction and lease up in 2022.
-During Fiscal Year 2019-2020, HACA project-based 12 units in the city of Emeryville for families and for persons with disabilities.
+For the Fiscal Year 2019-2020, HACA project-based 12 units in the city of Emeryville for families and for persons with disabilities.
 During Fiscal Year 2018-2019, HACA committed to project-basing up to 10 units in the city of Fremont for Veterans and 25 units in the city of San Leandro for Veterans.
 These projects are projected to complete construction and lease up in 2021.

-To create housing opportunity and promote mobility, HACA may project-base up to approximately 325 additional units in the next five years.
-These would be targeted to non-impacted census tracts, higher-cost opportunity areas, neighborhoods undergoing revitalization, and projects awarded Alameda County Measure A1 funding.
+To create housing opportunity and promote mobility, HACA may project-base up to approximately 350 additional units in the next five years.
+These would be targeted to non-impacted census tracts, higher-cost opportunity areas and neighborhoods undergoing revitalization.
 Projects would be for families, persons with disabilities, the elderly, and Veterans, depending on funding, including but not limited to up to 100 units in Fremont, Hayward and San Leandro to serve Veterans.